finaud/stayhome-game/README.md

 Functions can be accessed through the Firebase SDK for Cloud Functions, detailed [here](https://firebase.google.com/docs/functions/callable).

 ## Contributing
-Simply create a new pull request that includes your functions .js file, in addition to an updated `index.js` that includes the newly-created function.
+Simply create a new pull request that includes your function's .js file, in addition to an updated `index.js` that includes the newly-created function.